twnguydev/everglade-php/README.md

 ## Getting Started

-After installation, you can start building your web application by creating controllers, views, and routes.
+After installation, you can begin constructing your web application by crafting controllers, views, and routes.
+EvergladePHP includes an exemplary application—a miniature cinema application—to showcase real-world usage and streamline developer onboarding.

-EvergladePHP comes with an example application—a mini cinema application—to demonstrate real-world usage and facilitate developer onboarding.
-This mini-app demonstration requires to start the installation with `myapp` as the name of project.
+**This demonstration necessitates placing all project folders and files at the root of your server.**

 ## Documentation